-Mr B, a consultant upper GI surgeon, was asked by his Trust’s legal team to provide a statement for the coroner regarding a patient who had died shortly after undergoing a magnetic resonance cholangio pancreatography (MRCP) procedure.
-He contacted Medical Protection for review of his statement prior to submitting it to the Trust’s legal team for their input.
-He told his Medicolegal Consultant (MLC) that he had previously submitted a statement as part of the Serious Incident (SI) investigation, but that he had not seen a copy of the final report.
+He contacted Medical Protection and we reviewed his statement before submitting it to the Trust’s legal team.
+Mr Atkinson told his Medicolegal Consultant (MLC) that he had previously submitted a statement as part of the Serious Incident (SI) investigation, but that he had not seen a copy of the final report.

-Mr B was advised to obtain a copy of the SI report before finalising his statement.
-The report was critical of Mr B, who disagreed with its findings.
+Mr Atkinson was advised by his MLC to obtain a copy of the SI report before finalising his statement.
+When he got it, it became clear that the report was critical of Mr Atkinson, who disagreed with its findings.
 He explained that the patient had sadly suffered a recognised complication of the procedure and that this had led to death.
-He pointed out that the author of the SI report was a general surgeon who did not perform MRCPs as part of his routine practice.
+He pointed out that the author of the SI report was a general surgeon who did not perform ERCPs as part of his routine practice.

 The issue was raised with the Trust’s legal team, who advised that the SI report had already been submitted to the coroner.
 There were no plans to explore the issue further.
-Mr B’s MLC advised that while it is generally best for hospital doctors to remain under the Trust’s umbrella of support for the purposes of an inquest, there may sometimes be merit in having separate legal representation.
-With Mr B’s permission a legal adviser was instructed and an expert opinion was sought.
-This was supportive of Mr B’s view.
+Mr Atkinson’s MLC advised that while it is generally best for hospital doctors to remain under the Trust’s umbrella of support for the purposes of an inquest, there may sometimes be merit in having separate legal representation.
+With Mr Atkinson’s permission a legal adviser was instructed and an expert opinion was sought.
+This was supportive of Mr Atkinson’s view.

-Since the Trust had accepted the SI report and its findings, Mr B attended the inquest separately represented by Medical Protection.
+Since the Trust had accepted the SI report and its findings, Mr Atkinson attended the inquest separately represented by Medical Protection, supporting him throughout.
 The coroner accepted that the death had occurred from a recognised complication for which the patient had been consented.

-It is generally best for NHS hospital doctors to remain under the Trust’s umbrella of support at an inquest but there are occasions where the Trust may not be able to provide support to its employees; for instance, where a conflict of interest presents.
-As a representative of the member, Medical Protection will review draft statements on their behalf, and if there is a conflict of interest or difficulties in obtaining the support required, then we can swiftly arrange representation.
+It is generally best for NHS hospital doctors to remain under the Trust’s umbrella of support at an inquest but there are occasions where the Trust may not be able to provide support to its employees; for instance, where there is a conflict of interest .
+Medical Protection will review draft statements on a member’s behalf, and if there is a conflict of interest or difficulties in obtaining the support required, then we can swiftly arrange representation.

-Furthermore, criticism at an inquest can bring about a need to self-refer to the GMC.
-Where the GMC investigates matters, however supportive, – this is not something that a Trust will assist an employee with, but Medical Protection will.
+Criticism at an inquest can also mean self-referral to the GMC.
+A GMC investigation is not something that a Trust will assist an employee with, but Medical Protection will.
 For more information about the format of inquests and how Medical Protection can help, read more on the subject here.

 Not a member already?
 Click here to join.